xplosionmind/tommi.space/content/jam/public/A History of the Internet and the digital future.md

 ---
 date: 2023-03-01T11:35:23+01:00
 updated: 2023-05-26T17:49:12+02:00
-tags:
-  - history
-  - uni/PISE/thesis
-  - reading/book
 location: Casa Campo
+tags: [uni/PISE/thesis, reading/book, history]
+permalink: /internet-history/
 description: Notes, citations, and thoughts about a greatly insightful work I am using for my bachelor’s thesis.
-permalink: /internet-history/
 ---
 Notes, citations, and thoughts about a greatly insightful work I am using to give an historical context to [my bachelor’s thesis](Computer%20Sciences%20Are%20Social%20Sciences.md).